PmagPy/RockmagPy-notebooks/_sources/book/intro.md

 ### Code/data nuts and bolts

 - [**RockmagPy set-up**](./rockmag_set_up.ipynb) This notebook can be imported into JupyterHub (like the EarthRef JupyterHub) and be used to import the latest code and notebooks.
-- [**Rockmag MagIC data unpack**](./rockmag_data_unpack.ipynb) This notebook takes data from rock magnetic experiments that are in MagIC format and splits out the different tables.
-It also summarizes all of the specimens and experiments within the measurements table.
+- [**Rockmag MagIC data unpack**](./rockmag_data_unpack.ipynb) This notebook takes data from rock magnetic experiments that are in MagIC format and splits out the different MagIC tables.
+It also summarizes all of the specimens and associated experiments within the measurements table.

-### VSM experiments
+### VSM data analysis

-These notebooks support the analysis of experiments conducted on a vibrating sample magnetometer (VSM).
+These notebooks support the analysis of data generated during experiments conducted on a vibrating sample magnetometer (VSM).

 - [*Hysteresis Loop Analysis*](../hysteresis.ipynb) *not yet developed*
 - [*Back Field Curves*](../backfield.ipynb) *not yet developed*
 - [*IRM Curves*](../irm_acquisition.ipynb) *not yet developed*
 - [*Thermomagnetic Curves (Ms-T)*](../thermomagnetic.ipynb) *not yet developed*

-### MPMS data
+### MPMS data analysis

-These notebooks support the analysis of low-temperature experiments conducted on a Magnetic Property Measurement System (MPMS).
+These notebooks support the analysis of low-temperature experimental data conducted on a Magnetic Property Measurement System (MPMS).

 - [**MPMS Data Plotting**](../MPMS_plot.ipynb) Within this notebook, MPMS data within a measurements file can be plotted.
 This plotting includes the calculation and visualization of derivative curves.
 - [**Verwey Transition Fitting**](../MPMS_verwey_fit.ipynb) In this notebook, Verwey temperature estimates can be made from remanence upon warming experiments conducted on an MPMS.